Pretty Girls Like Trap Music

 Pretty Girls Like Trap Music (stylized as Pretty Girls 👍🏿 TRΛP MUSIC) is the fourth studio album by American rapper 2 Chainz.
-It was released on June 16, 2017 through Def Jam Recordings, as the follow-up to ColleGrove, his 2016 collaborative effort with Lil Wayne.
+It was released on June 16, 2017 through The Real U and Def Jam Recordings, as the follow-up to ColleGrove, his 2016 collaborative effort with Lil Wayne.
 The production on the album was handled by FKi, Honorable C.N.O.T.E., Mike Dean, Mike Will Made It, and Murda Beatz, among others.
 The album also features guest appearances from several urban artists; Gucci Mane, Quavo, Travis Scott, Nicki Minaj, Swae Lee, Drake, Ty Dolla Sign, Trey Songz, Jhené Aiko, Pharrell, and Monica.

 Pretty Girls Like Trap Music was supported by three singles: "Good Drank", "It's a Vibe", and "4 AM".
 The album was also supported by a nationwide concert tour, as well as several pop-up shops in the US.
 2 Chainz alluded to the album showing "growth and maturation".
 He stated the content would maintain its edginess while also elevating trap music to a point where everyone can appreciate it.
 The album received widespread acclaim, with most critics citing the album as his best album yet.
 It debuted at number two on the US Billboard 200, earning 106,000 album-equivalent units in its first week.

 Background

-2 Chainz embarked on his music career under the moniker Tity Boi, alongside Dolla Boy, in the hip hop group Playaz Circle.
+2 Chainz embarked on his music career under the moniker Tity Boi, alongside Dolla Boy, in the hip-hop group Playaz Circle.
 The group was signed to fellow Georgia-based rapper Ludacris' Disturbing tha Peace (DTP) label imprint.
 Playaz Circle went on to release two albums under the label, with their debut spawning the hit single "Duffle Bag Boy".
 In 2007, 2 Chainz began to release solo material, later securing a solo recording contract with Def Jam Recordings in 2012.
 Following his record deal, Def Jam issued 2 Chainz's solo major-label debut Based on a T.R.U.
 Story, in August.
 Def Jam went on to release his follow-up albums B.O.A.T.S.
 II: Me Time (2013) and ColleGrove (2016).

 On January 2, 2017, at an Atlanta Hawks press conference, 2 Chainz revealed his fourth album would be titled Pretty Girls Like Trap Music.
 In May 2017, 2 Chainz appeared on The View, where he said fans should expect "growth and maturation" on the album.
 He continued, saying "It's still edgy content, but trap music is kinda defined as low socioeconomic background music where you have to hustle to get out.
 And it's a situation where a lot of good girls used to like the bad guys, and that's what this album is about".
 In an interview with Rolling Stone, 2 Chainz said the album title came from "beautiful girls who like this hustler—who you think would be attracted to a whole other type of music.
 But they like Migos, Future.
 You get with this girl, and you want to play Bryson Tiller.
 But she's like, 'I want to hear Gucci'.